 Students in the Engineering Technology major are required to complete 400 hours of work experience.
-To satisfy this requirement, students may complete an internship (TEC 398 Professional Practice) and/or complete and document a minimum of 400 hours of engineering technology work experience.
-This must be done prior to enrolling in the senior capstone course, (TEC 392) Manufacturing Organization and Management.
+This must be done prior to enrolling in the senior capstone course: (TEC 392) Manufacturing Organization and Management.

 Learn more about the requirements and documentation required for your internship or work hours.